lkodinsson/MARS/Fantasy/Talents.md

 ## Inherent Focus

-**Cost:** 10 EXP
+**Cost:** 8 EXP
 **Requirements:** Max Intelligence 11+, Max Resolve 11+, Can cast spells

 When you become unconscious or stunned, instead of immediately losing concentration on spells, you may instead attempt to maintain concentration.
 If you do, roll as if you were casting that spell, and use the result to determine continued concentration.
-If this means rolling an opposed check against a target who is resisting that spell, roll with advantage.

 ## Magic Resistance